-What Can a Handyman Do in Lindale, Texas?
+What Can a Handyman Do Without a License in Lindale, Texas?

 In Texas, there is no single state-issued “general contractor” license for typical handyman or remodeling work, but Texas does strictly license certain trades (especially electrical, plumbing, HVAC, and fire sprinkler).
 In Lindale (Smith County), you typically must (1) comply with state trade licensing rules, (2) pull building permits when required, and (3) comply with city rules for operating a business (often via a local business/occupancy registration rather than a state business license).